LucasLyons/LucasLyons.github.io/_portfolio/brewtiful.md

 That is to say, we can "perform SVD" on the interaction matrix to obtain $k$-dimensional vectors for each item and user in our dataset, called the **item factors** and **user factors**.
 These embeddings compress the data contained in the interaction matrix and can be used in a variety of ways.
 In the following sections, I will explain how they are used to generate recommendations on Brewtiful.
 Note that we can't actually perform SVD on the interaction matrix, as most entries are empty (in practice, with large item catalogs, interaction matrices tend to be incredibly sparse).
 SVD models often use stochastic gradient descent or other numeric methods to compute the user and item factors.

 The LightFM model seeks to expand on the simple SVD model by allowing for metadata features to learned as well.
 In the LightFM model, each user and item can be assigned features.
-Common user features may include age, location, gender, etc. For beer recommendation, item features may be brewery, style, IBU, etc. Each item and user is then represented in $k$ dimensions by the sum of their features, usually including an identity feature analagous to the embedding learned in the SVD model:
+Common user features may include age, location, gender, etc. For beer recommendation, item features may be brewery, style, IBU, etc. Each item and user is then represented in $k$ dimensions by the sum of their features, usually including an identity feature analogous to the embedding learned in the SVD model:

 $$p_j = \sum_{i=0}^l f_{j_i}$$

 where $f_j$ are the features attributed to $p_j$.
 There are multiple benefits to this approach.
 First, new items and users can still be given embeddings based off of their features, whereas traditional SVD models can only handle items they have "seen before".
 Second, including metadata features can sometimes improve the quality of recommendations (although this is not always the case; features must be chosen carefully).

 Both LightFM and standard SVD models also learn *bias terms* to give a boost to high quality items.
-But how are the embeddings and bias terms used to served recommendations?
-Before answering that question, we'll briefly digress to subject of the training data for the LightFM model.
+But how are the embeddings and bias terms used to serve recommendations?
+Before answering that question, we'll briefly digress the subject of the training data for the LightFM model.

 #### Data Pipeline: From Web Scraping to Embeddings